culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/docs/DECISIONS.md

 - Features include https://schema.org/Role, https://schema.org/identifier, and sub-typing

 ##### Use for simple sub-modules use hooks and use services for complex sub-modules.

+##### Track details about sub-modules in help section including, install hooks, required for production, and outputs or alters JSON-LD

 ##### Create dedicated projects for integration with other ecosystems (i.e, Next.js and Drupal Commerce)